 The course is suitable for human rights professionals as well as those hoping to embark on a career in this field.
 We welcome applications from practicing lawyers and judges, members of the armed forces, government officials, lawyers and other persons working for non-governmental and inter-governmental organisations that work in the field of international human rights.
-We also welcome students with any of the following: an undergraduate degree (including in subjects other than law); those with at least two years of legal study towards an undergraduate degree; those with at least one year of legal study towards a graduate degree.
+We also welcome applications from students with any of the following: an undergraduate degree (including in subjects other than law); those with at least two years of study towards an undergraduate degree in law; those with at least one year of study towards a graduate degree in law.
 The class includes a wide array of human rights professionals, law students at the George Washington University and students studying various subjects at a variety of universities.

 If your first language is not English, you must supply evidence of your proficiency before a place can be offered.
 The University recognises only certain English tests.
 The accepted tests and minimum scores for this course are listed below.

 - IELTS (Academic): minimum overall score of 7.0 plus a minimum of 6.5 in each component

 - TOEFL: minimum overall score of 600 plus a minimum of 4.5 in the Test of Written English

 - Internet-based TOEFL: minimum overall score of 100

 - Cambridge Certificate of Proficiency in English: minimum overall score of C

 Your test must have been taken no more than two years before the start date of the course.